In this article, we cover five things all successful website design has in common and how you can implement these design elements into your website.

-All successful websites have 5 key things in common; while all unsuccessful websites are unsuccessful each in their own unique way.
+All successful websites have five key things in common, while all unsuccessful websites fail in unique ways.

-What follows is a look at the key traits that all successful websites have in common:
+What follows is a look at the key traits that all successful website designs have in common:

 Well-designed websites tend to have less going on.
 They tend to have what I like to call Minimal Design.
 Here are some shared characteristics of Minimal Design:

 3-4 colors total.

 1-2 types of alignment total.

 What’s interesting when it comes to good design is that there is typically less going on.